antonin-lebrard/heatmapTransport/README.md

 ### Installation

 Use the correct binary from the [Release page](https://github.com/antonin-lebrard/heatmapTransport/releases), and skip to step 5.
-Download
+(Download ratp archive step)

 1. Install golang: https://github.com/golang/go/wiki#working-with-go
     - There should be a correct installation ready with $GOPATH set and your go binary in your $PATH.
 It did takes some time for me to do a complete and correct install.